mxagar/mlops_udacity/03_Deployment/MLOpsND_Deployment.md

 # are expected as parameters in the function
 # definition, and FastAPI takes care of converting
 # the path element to the funtion parameter.
-# 3. If we want to make quer parameters optional
+# 3. If we want to make query parameters optional
 # we can use the Optional typing module
 #
 # Example above: